 Since its first edition, the summer school has offered an important number of two-week intensive courses where different techniques and methods of social inquiry are taught.
 In 2017 the offer was extended with a group of short introductory courses that can be taken as a complement to the two-week courses or separately.

-This year IPSA and FLACSO México will join forces with the Graduate Program in Political and Social Sciences at the Universidad Nacional Autónoma de Mexico (UNAM).
+This year IPSA and FLACSO México will join again forces with the Graduate Program in Political and Social Sciences at the Universidad Nacional Autónoma de Mexico (UNAM).
 This collaboration will increase the Summer School's offer of innovative courses.

 IPSA's mission is to promote empirical research in political science and related disciplines around the world.